 - 0.9% saline @ 1ml/kg/h from 2-12h pre procedure, continuing to 24h

-- One trial found NaHCO3 to be superior to saline; requires confirmation:
+- One trial found NaHCO3 to be superior to saline; systematic review has supported this for minor degrees of impairment, without impact on rate of dialysis or death:

 Oral NAC protocol (in addition to fluid regimen)